Topological generation of special linear groups: Preliminary results

-Up to conjugacy, there exist finitely many maximal positive-dimensional closed subgroups of $G$ (see Corollary 3 in Liebeck-Seitz \cite{lieb5}).
-Call these subgroups $M_1,...,M_t$.
-As noted earlier, the overall strategy is to prove generic tuples in $\Omega$ topologically generate an infinite group not contained in $\cup_{i=1}^t Y_{M_i}$.
-In the base case, the following lemma allows us to establish this fact by performing explicit calculations on the dimensions of relevant varieties.
+There exist finitely many conjugacy classes of maximal positive-dimensional closed subgroups of $G$ (see Corollary 3 in \cite{liebeck6}).
+Call these subgroups $M_1,\ldots,M_t$.
+As discussed in Section 1, the overall strategy is to prove that generic tuples in $\Omega$ topologically generate an infinite group and that generic tuples in $\Omega$ are not contained in $\bigcup_{i=1}^t Y_{M_i}$.
+The next result reduces proving the base case $n=3$ of the main theorem to performing calculations on the dimensions of explicit varieties.